dreid1991/md_engine/doc/source/fix-NoseHoover.rst

    setTemperature(temps,intervals,timeConstant)
    setTemperature(tempFunc, timeConstant)

+The first method holds the temperature of ``groupHandle`` at a set point of ``temp``.
+The second linearly interpolates between the temperatures given in the list ``temps`` at the fractions through the current run given by ``intervals``.
+The third allows the set point to be determined at each turn via ``tempFunc``.
+The same scheme is used to set pressure.

 Arguments:

 ``temp``
     The temperature set point for the simulation.
-Double type.
+Float type.

 ``timeConstant``
     The time constant associated with the thermostat variables.
-Double type.
+Float type.

 ``temps``
     A list of temperature set points to be used throughout the simulation.
-List of doubles.
+List of floats.

 ``intervals``
-    A list of turns at which temperature set points change.
-List of integers.
+    A list of fractions through the next run which correspond to the temperatures given in ``temps``.
+List of floats.

 ``tempFunc``
     The temperature set point, implemented as a python function.